anaclumos/extracranial/Research/pages/Project Ganymede.md

 ## [[2023-11-22]]

 - There was a property in `MSMessage` of [shouldExpire](https://developer.apple.com/documentation/messages/msmessage/1649741-shouldexpire).
-The problem is, the recipient can override to keep the message, what we don't want.
+The problem is that the recipient can override to keep the message, which we don't want.
 - Implemented Message Reading Functionality
-- Implemented Proper Loading View features, with fade in and fade out.
+- I implemented proper loading view features, with fade-in and fade-out.

 ![[D7D1B8.gif]]